 The surname Henrikson was first found in Prussia, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.
 The name became popular from its use among many Germanic Emperors and nobles.
 Most noted among these were Heinrich I (der Vogler) and Heinrich II, both of whom are also holy figures.
 Others include Heinrich VII of Luxemburg and Prince Heinrich the Lion of Brunswick.
 Individual bearers of the family name first mentioned in ancient chronicles include Heinrich Heymrich of Kassel in 1368.

-Important Dates for the Henrikson family
+Early History of the Henrikson family

 This web page shows only a small excerpt of our Henrikson research.
 Another 331 words (24 lines of text) covering the years 1738, 1760, 1631, 1654, 1805, 1781 and 1861 are included under the topic Early Henrikson History in all our PDF Extended History products and printed products wherever possible.